 Minimum wage earners shall be exempt from the payment of income tax based on their statutory minimum wage rates.
 Holiday pay, overtime pay, night shift differential pay and hazard pay received by minimum wage earners are likewise exempt.

-To further read the complete TRAIN law, please visit the BIR website.
+To further read the complete TRAIN law, please visit the full text of BIR Tax Reform for Acceleration and Inclusion.

 I want to reach out to them but I chose to create an updated income tax calculator myself so we get the most updated computation.